MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 |`trace_id` |A  unique identifier for the request that can help you to diagnose errors.|
 |`correlation_id`|A  unique identifier for the request that can help in diagnostics across components. |

-Here are the possible errors you can encounter (possible values of the `error` parameter):
+Here are the possible errors you can encounter (possible values of the `error` property):

 |    Error value     | Description        |
 |----------------------|------------------------|